Tools and Downloads

 Considering the very small amounts of fat called for in the Nutribar plan, it’s perfectly alright to indulge yourself with the taste of real butter wherever diet margarine is specified.
 (The only way to make a lifelong commitment to healthy eating habits is to overcome one’s fear of certain foods.
 Nutrition experts agree that moderation is still the key.)
 Or choose a non-hydrogenated tub margarine to reduce the health risks associated with trans-fatty acids produced when vegetable oils are chemically manipulated to harden them, which is how stick margarine is made.

-Each Nutribar daily menu, including the Nutribar Powder and/or Bar, averages approximately 1200 calories a day.
-For variety, you can substitute Nutribar Fruit Drink or Nutribar Yogurt Fruit Drink, for your meal replacement bar.
+Each Nutribar daily menu, including the Nutribar Meal Replacement Bars, averages approximately 1200 calories a day.

 Week 10 – A Lifelong Solution